emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site does have a custom player when you click native. ✔️

 ***
+## Mocine
+### Score: 25/26
+1. Streams load very fast. ✔️
+1. Content is 1080p, and can be lowered. ✔️
+1. Good for both new and old content. ✔️
+1. Has 9 servers and does auto-switch if one fails. ✔️
+1. Site does have episode auto-next. ✔️
+1. Sites UI is good, feels unique and modern. ✔️
+1. Has built in subs for most things and allows adjustments. ✔️
+1. Has movies, shows and anime. ✔️
+1. Site does have watch lists, but they can't be synced across devices. 🟡
+1. Site has good sorting options and a AI to give random recommendations. ✔️
+1. Site is free from new tab/window popup ads, can be used without an adblocker. ✔️
+1. Site looks good + works well on mobile. ✔️
+1. Site does have a custom player (cinemull). ✔️

+***
 ## Cineby
 ### Score: 24/26
 1. Streams load very fast. ✔️